Material Balance (2016)

 *5 In Japan.

-*6 Annual energy used and amount of CO2 emitted by products in the 13 major categories sold in fiscal 2015 (estimate).
+*6 Annual energy used and amount of CO2 emitted by products in the 13 major categories sold in the reporting year (estimate).

-*7 Total weight of products in the 13 major categories sold in fiscal 2015 and packaging materials used (estimate).
+*7 Total weight of products in the 13 major categories sold in the reporting year and packaging materials used (estimate).

 Greenhouse Gas Emissions Based on the GHG Protocol Initiative